 It is important to bath & groom your puppy.

 If you start when he is small it will be much easier as they grow.

-A nice warm bath with a good quality flea shampoo once a week will keep them clean and parasite free.
+A nice warm bath with a good quality flea shampoo once a week in flea season will keep them clean and parasite free.

 Make sure to dry them well so they dont get a chill.